-The Reserve Division of the Santa Clara Fire Department serves as a supplemental resource to the Fire Department’s Suppression Division.
+The Reserve Program of the Santa Clara Fire Department serves as a supplemental resource to the Fire Department’s Suppression Division.
 Previous fire service experience is not required.
 All reserve firefighters are put through a mini academy and then provided on-going routine training in standard rescue and firefighting procedures.
 During station duty, reserve firefighters work as the second firefighter with an engine or truck company.
 "Off-duty" reserve firefighters may also respond individually to structure fires to provide assistance.

-In a normal month, a reserve will have opportunities to receive approximately 20 to 30 hours of fire service training and numerous hours of actual incident experience.
+In a normal month, a reserve firefighter will have opportunities to receive approximately 20 to 30 hours of fire service training and numerous hours of actual incident experience.

 Basic training includes: